hweidner/check-mk-goodies/README.md

 ## reboot

 This script checks if a reboot is pending after package installations or updates.
-Only the Red Hat family and Debian/Ubuntu and derivates are supported.
+Only Alpine Linux, the Red Hat family and Debian/Ubuntu and derivates are supported.

 Under Red Hat, the check evaluates the output of the `needs-restarting -r` command.
 On Debian-like systems, the files `/run/reboot-required` and `/run/reboot-required.pkgs` are evaluated, according to [section 9.12 of the Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#signaling-that-a-reboot-is-required).
+On Alpine Linux, the script only checks for an updated kernel.

 ## wireguard